wesleytian/wesleytian.com/posts/startup.md

 <a name="reason5"></a>
 ### Reason 5. <strike>Bad management</strike> You are management

-I haven't spent very long at companies of sizes greater than 2 digits, so what I'm saying may not apply to bigger companies.
+I haven't spent very long at companies of sizes greater than 1 digit, so what I'm saying may not apply to most companies.
 In my experience, if you're able to build up trust with your managers/founder(s), you will have a large say in how you are managed.

-Founders/managers will often take your feedback to heart because they understand that if they don't, you'll leave, and if people start quitting because of a toxic culture, the company will die.
+Although first-time managers/founders are common at startups, having aligned incentives can make it better.
+If you and your founder/manager have the same goal of building a healthy culture and scaling the company, they will often take your feedback to heart because they understand that if they don't, people will start leaving, and the company will die.
 Whereas if you have a terrible manager at a larger company, your only hope is to switch teams or leave the company.
-Although first-time managers at startups are common, having aligned incentives makes it better.

 **Takeaway:** Chip is correct in saying that business needs are often prioritized over individual needs at startups.
 Without a thriving business, the company wouldn't even be able to pay you.
 Thus, if your needs aren't aligned with growing the business, don't join a startup.